 Today however, I asked chatGPT to rewrite it all – so it may sound a little less like “myself” (rambling, hard to follow) and hopefully be more clear, and you can still watch the video if you have any questions.

-Also, some of these ideas were good in 2019, though I failed to implement almost everything.
+Also, some of these ideas were good in 2019, though I failed to implement almost everything and just focused on writing.
 No surprise, my passive income dried up and now – with the help of AI as an assistant – I’m finally starting to finish some projects for year, and will be testing most of these out.

-The dumb thing is, I already get pretty great traffic, even though I haven’t optimized my blogs or SEO at all; and I get a ton of options, but I don’t lead them towards my products – luckily because I’m still doing everything so badly, I think I can turn things around pretty quickly with some big moves.
+The dumb thing is, I already get pretty great traffic, even though I haven’t optimized my blogs or SEO at all; and I get a ton of optins, but I don’t lead them towards my products – luckily because I’m still doing everything so badly, I think I can turn things around pretty quickly with some simple changes.

 Those moves might not correlate exactly with this big list here – but I have a platform building course where I will post results of my experiments, or you can follow me on YouTube where I’m pretty open with my projects.